Female Producer Resigns After Exposing Shockingly Sexist Culture at Singapore’s Top Media Company

 Channel NewsAsia producer Juwon Park’s experience of sexism sheds light on a persisting issue within the workplace of a top media company in Singapore.
-Park had difficulty battling sexism during her time working under CNA’s parent company Mediacorp.

 Park, who previously interned at Bloomberg, Associated Press and Google, took to Facebook to post about her troubles after a colleague told her she couldn’t be a presenter because she had “no boobs.”